dcSpark/carp/docs/docs/indexer/docker.md

 ## Carp configuration

 We mentioned config files above, they should be stored in `deployment/config/indexer` folder, and you should set `CONFIG_FILE` env variable with the config name.
+Alternatively you can set `CARP_CONFIG` env variable and not use the configuration file

 The difference from non-docker configuration is in the networking mainly.